CraftAcademyLabs/ca_course/week2/weekend_challenge.md

 Run `npm run test`, you should get the error message:
 ```
+1) User can input a value and get FizzBuzz results
-1) 'clicking on the "Check" button'
+       clicking on the "Check" button:

 [...]